Early life of Juan Perón: Contact with labor conflicts

-Sargento Cabral school
+Sargento Cabral Military School

 Perón joined the Sargento Cabral Military School on January 16, 1920, with good qualifications.
 He was paternalistic towards the soldiers under his command.
-He wrote many chapters of the Applicant's Manual which was published by the army in 1924, and was his first published work.
+He wrote many chapters of the Applicant's Manual, which was published by the army in 1924 and was his first published work.
 He was promoted to captain in December 1924, and Commander of the First Company of Infantry in 1925.
-In his spare time, he enjoyed practicing swordsmanship, polo and basketball.
+In his spare time, he enjoyed practicing swordsmanship, polo, and basketball.

 First wife

 Perón's first wife was Aurelia Tizón, a school teacher.
-When they met Perón was aged 30 and Aurelia 17.
+When they met, Perón was aged 30 and Aurelia 23.
 Her middle-class family belonged to the Radical Civic Union.
-She was highly religious, and had interests in the English and French languages, geography, history and the arts.
-Perón took her to see movies and visited her family house, their relation helped him to reduce the machismo influence of his military life.
+She was highly religious and had interests in the English and French languages, geography, history, and the arts.
+Perón took her to see movies and visited her family house.
+The relation helped him to reduce the machismo influence of his military life.

 Peron continued both his military career, his history studies, and his romantic relation with Aurelia.
 Mario Perón, who was very ill, moved from Patagonia to Buenos Aires with Juana, and Juan Perón moved to live with his parents during their last years.
-By this time Perón was engaged to Aurelia.
-Mario died on November 10, 1928 a few days before Juan and Aurelia's wedding.
+By then, Perón was engaged to Aurelia.
+Mario died on November 10, 1928, a few days before Juan and Aurelia's wedding.
 They married in a private ceremony on January 5, 1929.

 Juana returned to Patagonia with her son Mario Avelino (who visited Buenos Aires for his father's funeral); Juan Perón would have little contact with them afterwards.
-Juan and Aurelia had a brief honeymoon in Bariloche, and returned to Buenos Aires.
+Juan and Aurelia had a brief honeymoon in Bariloche and returned to Buenos Aires.

 Infamous Decade

-Hipólito Yrigoyen was elected for a second term as President in 1928.
-He was supported by the poor people, and rejected by the conservatives and the press.
-In January 1929 Perón became an appointed official under the command of Francisco Fasola Castaño.
+Hipólito Yrigoyen was elected for a second term as president in 1928.
+He was supported by the poor people and rejected by the conservatives and the press.
+In January 1929, Perón became an appointed official under the command of Francisco Fasola Castaño.
 Perón and Castaño made a trip to visit to the Andes in Patagonia.

-When he returned Yrigoyen was facing an even greater political crisis fostered by the economic crisis caused by the Great Depression of the United States.
+When he returned, Yrigoyen was facing an even greater political crisis fostered by the economic crisis caused by the Great Depression, which started in the United States.
 The army began to plot against Yrigoyen, and Perón was invited to the discussions by Ángel Solari.
-Solari was aligned with José Félix Uriburu, one of the heads of the Argentine military in these years, the other being Agustín Pedro Justo.
-Perón had a positive view of Uriburu, but did not trust some of Uriburu's allies and feared that the military plot had no clear ideas nor notable support (hardly more than 20 members of the top military).
-In later years he would completely regret his role in the military plot, pointing out that prior to this he had only focused on his military career, and that most of the military joined in it solely out of obedience to orders from superior officers.
+Solari was aligned with José Félix Uriburu, one of the heads of the Argentine military in those years, the other being Agustín Pedro Justo.
+Perón had a positive view of Uriburu but did not trust some of Uriburu's allies and feared that the military plot had no clear ideas or notable support (hardly more than 20 members of the top military).

+In later years, he would completely regret his role in the military plot and point out that he had focused only on his military career and that most of the military joined in it solely out of obedience to orders from superior officers.